Enterprise-Ready GitLab Configuration: From Community to Production Scale

 # GitLab Geo for disaster recovery (EE feature)global: geo: enabled: true role: primary # or 'secondary' for secondary sites nodeName: primary-site

-psql: main: host: primary-postgresql.example.com ci: host: primary-postgresql-ci.example.com
+psql: main: host: primary-postgresql.example.com ci: host: primary-postgresql-ci.example.com7.
+Monitoring and Observability

 Enhance monitoring capabilities: